aurora-opensource/xviz/dev-docs/003-io-module-rfc.md

 the near future.
 Examples would be the support for a single-file based bundle as well as a protobuf format.

-The initial XVIZ libraries where focused on a specific workflow.
-This new module will provide better support for dealing with XVIZ without the need to deal with the internal details across the various formats.
+The initial XVIZ libraries where focused on a specific workflow, mainly creating data for streetscape.gl.
+This new module will provide better support for dealing with existing XVIZ data without the need to deal with the internal details across the various formats.

 Today any consumer of XVIZ data must take into account the variety of formats as well as the language specific constructs around the data encoding and types.
 This layer of consuming XVIZ will only increase and having a central interface to handle this will make adding additional formats significantly easier for both producers and consumers of XVIZ data.

-A specific example in Javascript is the we can have 2 formats **JSON** and **Binary**.
+A specific example in Javascript is that we can have 2 formats **JSON** and **Binary**.
 Each of these can manifest in Javascript in the following ways:

 - JSON
   - string